caprieldeluca/simil/README.md

 # simil

-A Python script to find similarity transformation parameters, given a set of control points, using dual quaternions.
+Find similarity transformation parameters, given a set of 3-D control points, using dual quaternions.

 ----
 ## Summary

-This script is a partial implementation of the algorithm described by Zeng et al. (2018)[1].
+A partial implementation of the algorithm described by Zeng et al. (2018)[1].

-Given a set of 3-D control points, the algorithm solves an optimization problem to find the parameters of the similarity transformation that minimizes the error of the solution, using the mathematical concepts of dual numbers and quaternions.
+Given a set of 3-D control points, the algorithm solves an optimization problem to find the parameters of the similarity transformation that minimizes the error of the solution, applying the mathematical concepts of dual numbers and quaternions.

 Source and target control points coordinates are passed as arguments to